-This lecture/lab course is the second in the sequence of two courses designed to give the athletic training student the necessary information to identify specific injuries and illnesses associated with the head, neck, upper back, and upper extremities.
+This lecture/lab course is the second in the sequence of two courses designed to give the athletic training student the necessary information to identify specific injuries and illnesses associated with the head and upper extremities.
 Topics include mechanism of injury/etiology, pathology, tests and measures, and referred pain patterns of the head, neck, upper back, and upper extremities.
-Students will acquire basic knowledge and skills regarding palpation, range of motion, posture analysis, manual muscle testing, neurological and special tests.
+Students will acquire basic knowledge and skills regarding palpation, range of motion, posture analysis, gait analysis, manual muscle testing, neurological and special tests.
 Students will develop clinical decision making skills through the integration of evidence-based medicine.
-Prerequisite: Admission into the Athletic Training Program and ATH 509 and ATH 509L and ATH 510L.
+Prerequisite: Admission into the Athletic Training Program and ATH 509 and ATH 509L and ATH 510 and ATH 510L.
+(GR)